1.Wells Fargo Reflect® Card

 17.49%-27.49% Variable APR

-The standout feature here is the Citi Double Cash® Card's straightforward cash back structure, allowing cardholders to earn 2% on every purchase, making it a reliable choice for everyday spending.
+The standout feature here is the Citi Double Cash® Card's straightforward cash back structure, offering an effective 2% cash back on all purchases, making it a top choice for those who prefer simplicity and consistency in rewards.

 Pros: